|

 She was

-to be hanged by John Ellis, assisted by Robert Baxter, who together had also
+to be hanged by John Ellis, assisted by William Willis.
+(Ellis heartily

-protest but was able to get her hands free from the loose wrist straps on the
+but was able to get her hands free from the loose wrist straps on the body belt

-body belt and defiantly pulled off the white hood saying to Ellis, "Don't
+and defiantly pulled off the white hood saying to Ellis, "Don't put that

-than risk another trying scene, Ellis decided to proceed without it, as the
+another trying scene, Ellis decided to proceed without it, as the noose was

-noose was already in place and so he simply pulled the lever and Susan went
+already in place and so he simply pulled the lever and Susan went through the

-through the trap with her face in full view of the small number of officials
+trap with her face in full view of the small number of officials who were

 Comment.